Eco tips for travelers

 - Using biodegradable sanitary wear or even better, a plastic tampon which can be used time and time again (other reusable products are available e.g. reusable cotton pads, the keeper).

-- Avoid using excessive cosmetic products; E.g. Hairspray, mousse, aftershave, perfume (most containers for these products are non recyclable).
+- Avoiding the use of excessive cosmetic products; E.g. Hairspray, mousse, aftershave, perfume (most containers for these products are non recyclable).
 If you must use them, try to find effective environmentally-friendly alternatives; E.g. Biodegradable shampoos, crystal deodorants which last ten times longer, etc.

-- Avoid using disposable products e.g. plastic razors, single-use contact lenses.
+- Avoiding the use of disposable products e.g. plastic razors, single-use contact lenses.

 - Try to use re-chargeable batteries or eliminate use of batteries entirely; E.g. Use a wind up or solar torch or radio.